jpmens/mosquitto-auth-plug/README.md

 ### Redis

+auth_opt_redis_userquery GET %s (param is username) auth_opt_redis_aclquery GET %s-%s (first param is username and second param is topic)

+If no options are provided then it will default to not using an ACL and using the above userquery.

 | Option         | default           |  Mandatory  | Meaning     |
 | -------------- | ----------------- | :---------: | ----------  |
 | redis_host     | localhost         |             | hostname / IP address